HENRY LEVEKE KAMPHOEFNER, FAIA (1907-1990)

 In 1948, he was appointed first dean of the School of Design at North Carolina State University and in short order elevated the school from obscurity to national prominence.
 A passionate Modernist, Dean Kamphoefner's ultimate goal was "the development of an organic and indigenous architecture... to meet the needs and conditions of the southern region."

 Kamphoefner had no problem connecting some of the best minds in the Modernist world.
 This photo is from 1951, taken through the window in Kamphoefner's house on Granville Drive by Hungarian photographer André Kertész.
-Includes from left to right: NCSU Faculty Cecil Elliott, Dean Joseph Hudnut of the Harvard School of Architecture, NCSU Faculty Siasia Nowicki, House & Garden Architectural Editor Katherine Morrow Ford, unknown, Henry Kamphoefner, NCSU Faculty Margaret Fitzgibbon, New York architect Abraham (Abe) Geller, and NCSU Faculty Jim Fitzgibbon.
+Includes from left to right: NCSU Faculty Cecil Elliott, Dean Joseph Hudnut of the Harvard School of Architecture, NCSU Faculty Siasia Nowicki, House & Garden Architectural Editor Katherine Morrow Ford, Mabel Kamphoefner and their dog, Henry Kamphoefner, NCSU Adjunct Faculty Margaret Fitzgibbon, New York architect Abraham (Abe) Geller, and NCSU Faculty Jim Fitzgibbon.

-He was forced to retire because of age in 1972, staying on at the school to teach part time.
+Kamphoefner was forced to retire in 1972, staying on at the school to teach part time.
 He was eventually named Dean Emeritus, but conflicts between Kamphoefner and the new Dean Claude McKinney lost Kamphoefner his teaching position.
 He taught briefly at Meredith College.
-To Kamphoefner's disappointment, both he Modernism had fallen out of favor, both with the public and the profession.
+To Kamphoefner's disappointment, both he and Modernism had fallen out of favor, both with the public and the profession.
 It was time for him to step back.